jakt/angular-gulp-boilerplate/README.md

   list of Bower dependencies we need.
 - `build.config.js` - our customizable build settings; see "The Build System" below.
-- `gulpfile.js` - our build script; see "The Build System" below.
+- `gulpfile.js` - our build script
 - `module.prefix` and `module.suffix` - our compiled application script is
   wrapped in these, which by default are used to place the application inside a self-executing anonymous function to ensure no clashes with other libraries.
 - `package.json` - metadata about the app, used by NPM and our build script.
 Our NPM dependencies are listed here.

-### The Build System

-//todo - add more